trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

 Mumbai's main changes are:

-* Smart rollups: Tezos enshrined rollups are enabled and provide a powerful scaling solution allowing anyone to deploy decentralized WebAssembly applications with dedicated computational and networking resources.
+* Smart Rollups: Tezos enshrined rollups are enabled and provide a powerful scaling solution allowing anyone to deploy decentralized WebAssembly applications with dedicated computational and networking resources.
 * Minimal block time reduction from 30s to 15s.
 * Ticket transfers between user accounts.